mrkkrp/req/README.md

   liftIO $ print (responseBody r :: Value)
 ```

-Req is an easy-to-use, type-safe, expandable, high-level HTTP library that
+Req is an easy-to-use, type-safe, expandable, high-level HTTP client library
-just works without any fooling around.
+that just works without any fooling around.

 What does the phrase “easy-to-use” mean?
 It means that the library is
 designed to be beginner-friendly so it's simple to add to your monad stack,